Chin Surgery Pre-Operative Information

 Medications to Cease

-- Aspirin and aspirin-containing products
+- Aspirin and any aspirin-containing products

 - Naproxen (Naprosyn, Naprogesic)